Connect with others who understand.

 Written by Suzanne Mooney

-Thanks to research and clinical trials, people with HER2-positive breast cancer now have more effective treatment options available.
-Advances in cancer care are leading to better outcomes and survival rates for people with this breast cancer subtype.
+Thanks to ongoing research and clinical trials, people with HER2-positive breast cancer now have more effective treatment options available.
+Advances in cancer care continue to improve outcomes and survival rates for those with this breast cancer subtype.

 Approximately 20 percent of people with breast cancer have HER2-positive tumors.
 HER2 stands for human epidermal growth factor receptor 2, also called the HER2 gene.
-This gene makes the HER protein, which influences tumor cell growth.
-It also gives researchers something to target when developing more effective treatment strategies.
+This gene makes the HER2 protein, which influences tumor cell growth.
+Researchers specifically target that gene when developing new treatment strategies.

 If you have this type of breast cancer, knowing what your treatment options are and how they work can help you make informed decisions about your health.
 Keep reading to learn six facts about HER2-positive breast cancer treatment.

-1. Monoclonal Antibodies Are Medications That Recognize and Attack HER2 Proteins
+1. Monoclonal Antibodies Recognize and Attack HER2 Proteins

 Monoclonal antibodies attach to the HER2 protein on breast cancer cells and stop those cells from growing.

 Antigens are usually proteins or sugars.
-They attach to cells, viruses, and other substances and can communicate what’s inside.
-When an antibody recognizes an antigen that shouldn’t be there, it attaches to the antigen and destroys it with the help of the rest of the immune system.
+They attach to cells, viruses, and other substances and can tell what’s inside.
+The antibody can recognize an antigen that shouldn’t be there.
+It then attaches to the antigen and destroys it with the help of the rest of the immune system.

 Not all antibodies will attach to all antigens.
-They circulate throughout the bloodstream, only stopping when they find a specific antigen.
+They move throughout the bloodstream, only stopping when they find a specific antigen.
 Imagine having a bowl of colored candies in front of you.
 You’re told you can only eat the yellow ones.
-Although they are all the same shape and size and are all in a bowl together, you start picking out and eating the yellow ones, leaving the rest alone.
+Although they’re all the same shape and size and are all in a bowl together, you only choose the yellow ones, leaving the rest alone.
 The antibody-antigen relationship is similar.

 Monoclonal Antibodies and HER2 Proteins

 Monoclonal antibodies are made in a laboratory.
-They play the same role as natural antibodies, but researchers create them to attach to a specific target — like the HER2 protein.
-If you have HER2-positive breast cancer and your oncologist recommends trying a monoclonal antibody, they will prescribe one that can attach to the HER2 protein on breast cancer cells and stop those cells from growing.
+They play the same role as natural antibodies.
+But researchers create them to attach to a specific target — like the HER2 protein.
+If you have HER2-positive breast cancer, your oncologist (a doctor who treats cancer) may recommend trying a monoclonal antibody.
+They’ll prescribe one that can attach to the HER2 protein on breast cancer cells and stop those cells from growing.

 Anti-HER2 monoclonal antibodies that can recognize and attack the HER2 protein include:

-2. Targeted Therapies Block the Growth of Cancer on a Molecular Level
+2. Targeted Therapies Block Cancer Growth on a Molecular Level

 Targeted therapies turn off or interfere with signals that tell cancer cells to grow and divide.